jkoschma/genexplain-platform/docs/source/Single_cell.md

 * **Differential Expression**: For each cell type, the tool performs DEG analysis.
     * **Primary Method**: Uses **PyDESeq2** on pseudobulk profiles to compare 'experiment' vs 'control'.
     * **Fallback Method**: If `PyDESeq2` fails (e.g., due to low sample counts), it defaults to **Scanpy's `rank_genes_groups`** (Wilcoxon test) on the original single-cell data.
 * **Output Generation**: The final DEG results are saved into separate CSV files for each cell type.
-Also generates filtered csv file and a **report.csv** file which contains found cell types, number of cells corresponding to each type and a type of analysis which was used.
+The tool also generates a filtered csv file and a **report.csv** file which contains found cell types, number of cells corresponding to each type, and the type of analysis which was used.

 ---